fusor/ocp-velero-ansible/README.md

 ## Create an Nginx Application and back it up

-As a test application, you can run a playbook that creates Nginx with a route and creates an Ark backup:
+As a test application, you can run a playbook that creates Nginx with a route and creates an Velero backup:

 ```
 $ ansible-playbook create-nginx.yml